Prey

 A theatrical production in collaboration with Chana Porter, is currently in development.
 A solo show with video is available for booking.

-An album chronicling the work was released in April 2025.
+An album with the music from Prey, written and produced by BAKUDI SCREAM, was released on April 2025.

 -